Drug Addiction Rehab Knoxville, TN

 - Trouble fulfilling obligations at work or school

 - Craving drugs when you are not using

-- Spending significant amounts of time and/or money trying to get drugs
+- Spending significant amounts of time and money trying to get drugs

 While just having one or two of these signs may not indicate a drug addiction, if more than two apply to you or your loved one, there is likely reason to be concerned.
 It can also help to take our addiction assessment to better identify any signs or symptoms of addiction.
-Call Tennessee Valley Recovery at (866) 726-2131
+Call Tennessee Valley Recovery to find out more about your treatment options.

 Different Types of Drugs that are Addictive

 When someone becomes addicted to drugs, these changes in your brain make you crave and seek drugs, even when you know they are causing problems with your life or well-being.
 There are seven different categories of drugs and they all put people at risk of abuse and addiction.